TerryGeng/jupyterlab-jscad/README.md

 # jupyterlab-jscad

-A JupyterLab extension for rendering JSCAD geometries.
-Designed to work with [ijavascript](https://github.com/n-riesco/ijavascript) kernel.
+A JupyterLab extension for rendering [JSCAD](https://github.com/jscad/OpenJSCAD.org) geometries.
+Designed to work with [IJavascript](https://github.com/n-riesco/ijavascript) kernel.

+JSCAD is a set of tools for creating parametric 2D and 3D designs with Javascript code.

 ![screenshot](screenshot.jpg)